Understanding Website Call Conversions

 “It can take up to an hour for your ads to be enabled for this conversion action.
 If you'd like to make sure it's working, you can do a search that brings up your ad, then click the ad to visit your website (you'll be charged for the click).
 Your regular phone number should now be replaced with a Google forwarding number.
 If you're doing repeated tests, delete the "gwcm" cookie from your browser before clicking on an ad again.”

-Calls to a Google forwarding number on your website: AdWords conversion tracking script
+Calls to a Google forwarding number on your website: Google Ads conversion tracking script

 Type of numbers: Standard text number, clickable number links, clickable button links